 Top tips:

-- Patients with cirrhosis (Child Pugh A or B or those patients with Child Pugh C who are listed for liver transplantation) should undergo HCC surveillance with ultrasound and AFP every six months.
+- Patients with cirrhosis (Child Pugh A or B or those patients with Child Pugh C awaiting liver transplantation) and patients without cirrhosis with chronic HBV infection at increased risk of HCC should undergo HCC surveillance with ultrasound and AFP every six months.

 General Cirrhosis Admission and Discharge Order Sets